Project Status: Planning

 Accomplished

-• Cohorts 2 and 3: Our program is fulfilling its mission to serve historically underserved students, as demonstrated by the addition of cohorts 2 and 3 into our program.
-We currently have 286 students who are receiving coaching, including a significant majority of first-generation college students and a strong representation of BIPOC individuals.
-These demographics confirm our commitment to reaching diverse learners who benefit most from our support, highlighted by the 370+ coaching sessions completed this spring to help them achieve their milestones.
+• Cohorts 1-4: Our program is fulfilling its mission to serve historically underserved students, as demonstrated by the addition of our fourth cohort into our program.
+We currently have 700 students amongst cohorts 1-4 who are receiving coaching support, including a significant majority of first-generation college students and a strong representation of BIPOC individuals.
+These demographics confirm our commitment to reaching diverse learners who benefit most from our support.

-• Financial Support: $15,376 has been administered to ACCE students in the form of gift cards for financial support.
+• Financial Support: $48,250 has been administered to ACCE students in the form of gift cards for financial support during Winter term.

-• MHCC and CCC Campus Engagement: ACCE coaches have spent over 720 hours at MHCC and CCC.
+• MHCC and CCC Campus Engagement: ACCE coaches spent over 230 hours at MHCC and CCC over Winter term.

 • Reaching Unengaged ACCE Students: Coaches completed an extensive communication campaign, including calling, texting, and emailing, to students who have not yet engaged with our services.